 Many of these products will not be used on your production, but that’s not the point.
 When your lead actor shows up to set with a black eye in the middle of a shooting week, you have no idea how happy you’ll be to have a competent make-up artist waiting in the wings with exactly the right product.
 Hair and make-up kit fees should be carefully negotiated with production, and supplies should be monitored over the course of a given shoot.

-On low budget productions, I’ve seen many artists accept kit fees as low as $25/week, but modern beauty products can be costly, and the hair and make-up kit fees that help pay for them should not be underestimated.
+Modern beauty products can be costly, and the hair and make-up kit fees that help pay for them should not be underestimated.